 It's also worth remembering that it's an offence to drive an untaxed vehicle on the road, in which case your car could be clamped or impounded and you could be fined £80 (this can be reduced on appeal or it could increase up to £1,000).

-If you have a classic car, take a look at our quick guide to classic car MOT changes that came into effect last year.
+If you have a classic car, take a look at our quick guide to classic car MOT changes that came into effect in 2018.

 You can make a Statutory Off Road Notification (SORN) to the DVLA by phone or by post, or you can SORN a vehicle online.